eth-brownie/brownie/docs/compile.rst

         'type': "" // contract, library, interface
     }

-This raw data is available through the :ref:`api-project-build` object:
+This raw data is available through the :ref:`api-project-build` module:

 .. code-block:: python

-    >>> from brownie.project.build import Build
+    >>> from brownie.project import build
-    >>> build = Build()
-    >>> token_json = build["Token"]
+    >>> token_json = build.get("Token")
-    >>> token_json.keys()
+    >>> token_json['contractName']
-    dict_keys(['abi', 'allSourcePaths', 'ast', 'bytecode', 'bytecodeSha1', 'compiler', 'contractName', 'coverageMap', 'deployedBytecode', 'deployedSourceMap', 'opcodes', 'pcMap', 'sha1', 'source', 'sourceMap', 'sourcePath', 'type'])
+    "Token"

 Program Counter Map
 -------------------

 Brownie generates an expanded version of the deployed source mapping that it uses for debugging and test coverage evaluation.
-It is structured as a list of dictionaries in the following format:
+It is structured as a dictionary of dictionaries, where each key is a program counter as given by ``debug_traceTransaction``.

 .. code-block:: javascript
     {
+        'pc': {
-        'contract': "", // relative path to the contract source code 'jump': "", // jump instruction as supplied in the sourceMap (-,i,o) 'op': "", // opcode string
+            'path': "", // relative path to the contract source code 'op': "", // opcode string
-        'pc': 0, // program counter as given by debug_traceTransaction
-        'start': 0, // source code start offset 'stop': 0, // source code stop offset
-        'value': "0x00" // hex string value of the instruction, if any }
+            'offset': [0, 0], // source code start and stop offsets 'fn': str, // name of the related method, if any 'jump': "", // jump instruction as supplied in the sourceMap, if any (i,o) 'value': "0x00" // hex string value of the instruction, if any }
+    }

 Coverage Map